Vineyards and terroir

 Competence, passion and dedication have all contributed to the success of high quality Primitivo di Manduria.
 This, in turn, has made Primitivo from this special zone the pride of Puglian wine production and has fostered worldwide appreciation.
 The Primitivo di Manduria from BEATO VINI is the result of a deep bond with these Puglian values and search for excellence.

 We strive to grow and care for our grapes as naturally as possible, without chemical pesticides or herbicides.
-Though our estate is not certified organic, our viticulturalist Giovanni Lomartire, is certified for his own vineyards, so he does a wonderful job treating BEATO VINI’s vineyards in the same way.
+Though our estate is not certified organic yet, our viticulturalist Giovanni Lomartire, shall be certified soon for his own vineyards, so he does a wonderful job treating BEATO VINI’s vineyards in the same way.
 In the off-season, we plant fava beans which are then tilled into the soil, nourishing it with nitrogen, an essential element that helps growth and stress-free fermentations.

 BEATO VINI's vines are traditionally grown in 'alberello pugliese' or bush-trained ('gobelet' in France).
 This enables the right balance of vigor to produce concentrated fruit with good acidity.
 All our vineyards are generally dry-farmed in order for the roots to delve deep into the soil for water and beneficial minerals.
 However, albarello training also requires most work to be done by hand, which is more labor-intensive but results in higher quality fruit.
 Mechanization is possible only to plough, to mulch and to spray.